-Principal decisions made by the Company during the year include renewing loans with its subsidiary, Wurth UK Limited and Tooling International Limited.
+Principal decisions made by the Company during the year include renewing loans with its subsidiaries, Wurth UK Limited and Tooling International Limited; further investments in Wurth UK Limited; and further share capital investment in Wurth Holding UK Limited from Würth International AG.
 These principal decisions were approved by the board of directors.